AFLplusplus/unicornafl/Readme.md

 ## Migration

-There should be nothing special migrating from unicornafl v2.x to unicornafl v3.x, execpt the way integrating with `AFL++`.
-If your harness builds and statically links against unicornafl directly, there is no longer needed for the unicorn mode with `AFL++`.
-However, for Python users with `libunicornafl.so` dynamically linked, unicorn mode is still needed for `AFL++` command line.
+There should be nothing special migrating from unicornafl v2.x to unicornafl v3.x, execpt the way integrating with AFL++.
+If your harness builds and statically links against unicornafl directly, there is no longer needed for the unicorn mode with AFL++.
+However, for Python users with `libunicornafl.so` dynamically linked, unicorn mode (`-U` option) is still needed for `afl-fuzz` command line.